wortkrieg/streamdeck-onairclock/README.md

 # streamdeck-onairclock

-A simple broadcast-inspired on air clock for Elgato Stream Deck
+A versatile and configurable broadcast-inspired on air clock for Elgato Stream Deck.

 ## Features

+* Choose between different watchfaces - including classic on air clock or more modern clockface
-Planned: You can change the appearance colors by simply setting HEX values.
+* Change the appearance colors by simply setting HEX values.

-Planned: Set the watch to display date (dd-mm) and/or seconds or just hh:mm.
+* Set the watch to display date (dd-mm) and/or seconds or just hh:mm.

-## ToDos

-* property inspector:
-  * Setting for foreground/dots active color
-  * Setting for dots inactive color
-  * Setting for background color
-  * Enable seconds display checkbox

-* Make multiple instances possible - currently shared settings and drawing routine.
-* Bug: having multiple instances causes stored settings to mismatch as they share context during runtime

-* Cleanup code fragments from samples & template
-* Create preview images & logo icon

-### Done

-* Make actually useful manifest.json
-* Experiment with dot size to improve readability

-## Ideas
-* Keypress-Action
-* Show Date option

 ## Installation